pandodao/docs.pando.im/docs/manual/mint.md

 ### Stability Fees

+The stability fee rate is also known as Leaf's interests rate.

 The stability fee is a variable-rate fee continuously added to a vault owner's minted pUSD balance.
 It can be understood as the interests you pay for the loan (minted pUSD).

+The stability rate is voted by Pando Leaf's MTG members based on the external market environment.
+Every month, MTG members will evaluate the external market environment and vote to determine the stability rate according to the market environment.
+The latest stability rate can be checked on [Pando Leaf](https://leaf.pando.im).

 ## Leaf Liquidation